plasmadancom/HAT-GUI/README.md

 ## Add Your Own Board

-Fork this repository and copy any existing board within /gui and change it your board name.
+Fork this repository, copy any existing board within /gui and change it your board name.
 Your directory will contain a board.php file which details everything about your board.
-The pinout is set up in php array format, change this to your board's pinout and modify the stylesheet to display your board.
+The pinout is set up in php array format, change this to your board's pinout and modify the stylesheet to display your board correctly.
 See notes within board.php for configuration details.

 You can use your own version of the easy installer to streamline installation of your custom board onto your Pi, simply edit install.sh and change GITHUB_USERNAME to your own.